Bibby Stockholm changed to ‘ghost town’ as asylum seekers leave ship – resident

 John, not his real name, said “everyone was happy” that the barge accommodation was shutting down so that other people will be saved from going through the same experience.

-The man, who wished to remain anonymous, said it was a mix of emotions leaving the ship, which is docked in Portland, Dorset, with the pressure of living there being taken away while facing new uncertainty for the next move.
+The man, who wished to remain anonymous, told the PA news agency it was a mix of emotions leaving the ship, which is docked in Portland, Dorset, with the pressure of living there being taken away while facing new uncertainty for the next move.

 He described the barge as feeling empty and changed into a “ghost town” as asylum seekers have been departing the ship to other parts of the country.

-The Government is clearing people from the vessel before the contract for its use expires in January.
+The Government is clearing people from the vessel before the contract for its use expires in January, as part of its commitment to “clear the backlog and fix the asylum system”, a Home Office spokesman said.

 On living on the Bibby Stockholm, John said: “It was a unique experience, it was different, sometimes it actually felt like a prison, sometimes a little bit more, sometimes just a place you would go to sleep.